tejajagadeep/movie-app/movie-backend/api-gateway/README.md

 6. **Monitoring and Logging:**
    - **Request Logging:** It logs all incoming requests and outgoing responses for monitoring and troubleshooting purposes.
-   - **Metrics:** The gateway collects metrics such as request counts, response times, error rates, etc., providing valuable insights into the system’s performance.
+   - **Metrics:** The gateway collects metrics such as request counts, movieResponse times, error rates, etc., providing valuable insights into the system’s performance.

 ### Example Flow